Bambitcompl/Bambit.StaticWebsite/README.md

 # Bambit.StaticWebsite
-Static website, bootstrap template with RWD
+Static website template with Gulp (minify CSS, JS and compress images) and deploy on FTP server.